bancorprotocol/carbon-app/e2e/README.md

 - **Error**: `Page is closed`
 - **Solution**: Increase timeout of test
-- **Description**: This error happens if test is longer that the defaut timeout (30s).
-It can append at any stage of the test
+- **Description**: This error happens if test is longer that the default timeout (120s).
+It can be appended at any stage of the test or the default timeout can be changed in the [playwright config file](.././playwright.config.ts).
 - **Example**:

 ```typescript